 - Take care not to replace milk feeds too quickly with solid foods.

-This document has been developed by the ASCIA Paediatric and Dietitian Committees, and reviewed by the ASCIA membership, with significant input from the Centre for Food & Allergy Research (CFAR), a National Health and Medical Research Council (NHMRC) Centre of Research Excellence (CRE).
+These guidelines have been developed by the ASCIA Paediatric and Dietitian Committees, and reviewed by the ASCIA membership, with significant input from the Centre for Food & Allergy Research (CFAR), a National Health and Medical Research Council (NHMRC) Centre of Research Excellence (CRE).

 Further information and references

-This advice differs from previous advice as it is based on the most recently published reviews and studies, including those published since 2010.
-ASCIA information is reviewed by ASCIA members and represents available published literature at the time of review.
 The content of this document is not intended to replace professional medical advice and any questions regarding a medical diagnosis or treatment should be directed to a medical practitioner.
-Development of this document is not funded by any commercial sources and is not influenced by commercial organisations.

 © ASCIA 2016